AlphaGameDeveloper/AlphaGame.dev/_posts/2023-08-05-mysql-database-migration.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>I just moved this site's MySQL database container.
-It is no longer included in the site's docker-compose.yml file, and it is its own container now so that I can use the same container for multiple projects.
-For the 2 of you who are actually interested, here is the <code>docker-compose.yml</code> file for just the database.</p>
+It is no longer included in the site's docker-compose.yml file, and it is its own container now so that I can use the same container for multiple projects.<!--more-->  For the 2 of you who are actually interested, here is the <code>docker-compose.yml</code> file for just the database.</p>
 <!-- /wp:paragraph -->

 <!-- wp:code -->